evlPanda/evlpanda.github.io/_posts/2019-09-15-get_classes_in_package.md

 title:  "Get All AppClasses in an AppPackage"
 date:   2019-09-15 12:34:56 +1000
 categories: PeopleCode
 blurb: This example code creates an array of all AppClasses in an AppPackage.
-Useful for any pattern that uses multiple sub-classes of the same type.
+Useful for some patterns that use multiple classes of the same type.

 ---

 This example code creates an array of all AppClasses in an AppPackage.
-Useful for any pattern that uses multiple sub-classes of the same type.
+Useful for some patterns that use multiple classes of the same type.

-In this example there is an interface and all AppClasses in the AppPackage are of this type; PRIOR_RECOGNITION:AutoAssess:Assessments:AssessmentInt.
+In this example there is an ```Interface``` and all AppClasses in the AppPackage are of this type; PRIOR_RECOGNITION:AutoAssess:Assessments:AssessmentInt.
 They all have a common method or two.

 The Array is an array of the same interface.
 The SQL filters out the interface itself.